etcoder-642/virtualDisk/README.md

 ---

+## Why am I building this?

+This project exists because ForgeDB needs more than just a storage engine.

+Block_storage_engine handles the low-level stuff: blocks, inodes, bitmaps, the raw disk layout.
+But before data ever hits disk, something needs to manage the filesystem layer above it.
+The in-memory tree, the working directory, path traversal, the actual `mkdir /assets/textures` kind of logic.
+That's what VirtualDisk is.

+Think of it this way: when you type a path into your terminal, your OS isn't going straight to disk for every single operation.
+There's a layer in memory representing where you are, what exists, and how things are connected.
+VirtualDisk builds that layer from scratch.

+It's a fully navigable filesystem that lives entirely in RAM.
+No disk reads, no I/O.
+Just a tree of files and folders you can create, remove, navigate, and traverse using real Unix-style commands.
+It even has its own terminal interface so you can actually use it, not just test it programmatically.

+The reason I'm building it as a separate project instead of just embedding it into BSE is that it forced me to get the design right in isolation.
+No block layout to worry about, no serialization concerns.
+Just: what does a filesystem actually look like as a data structure?
+How do you handle paths cleanly?
+How do you make every failure visible without drowning in exceptions?

+Once VirtualDisk and block_storage_engine are integrated, that combined layer becomes the foundation ForgeDB sits on.
+VirtualDisk handles the in-memory tree and path semantics.
+BSE handles persistence.
+ForgeDB exposes the whole thing as one clean embeddable library.

+This is the middle piece.

 ## Overview

 VirtualDisk creates a fully navigable filesystem in memory — no disk I/O involved.
 It supports creating, listing, removing, and navigating files and folders through a command-line terminal interface, mimicking the behavior of a real Unix shell.